 Teri Plummer McClure serves as the company's chief legal, communications and compliance officer.
 In this role, she oversees all UPS ethics and compliance, audit and legal initiatives in more than 220 countries and territories where the company does business.
 Teri leads UPS worldwide public affairs and government relations efforts advocating increased global trade, stronger business competitiveness, and improved economic growth worldwide, as well as many other public policies.
 She also leads the global communications and brand management function at UPS, one of the most recognized and trusted brands in the world.

-McClure is a member of the Company's eleven-member Management Committee, which is responsible for setting strategy and profit and operating plans for the company's worldwide operations and over 400,000 employees.
+She advises and supports the UPS Board of Directors and is a member of the Company's Management Committee, a team responsible for setting strategy and profit and operating plans for the company's worldwide operations.

-A native of Kansas City, Kansas, McClure received a bachelor's degree in marketing and economics from Washington University in St. Louis, Mo., and a juris doctorate degree from Emory University School of Law in Atlanta.
-McClure began her legal career in private practice focusing on labor and employment-related civil litigation.
-Prior to joining UPS, McClure practiced with the Troutman Sanders law firm in Atlanta.
+A native of Kansas City, Kansas, Teri received a bachelor's degree in marketing and economics from Washington University in St. Louis, Mo., and a juris doctorate degree from Emory University School of Law in Atlanta.
+She began her legal career in private practice focusing on labor and employment-related civil litigation and prior to joining UPS, practiced with the Troutman Sanders law firm in Atlanta.

-McClure, her husband and daughters live in Atlanta where they are active with many church-related, civic, and community organizations.
+Teri, her husband and their daughters live in Atlanta where they are active with many church-related, civic and community organizations.